 Scrum makes it possible to create solutions even though we find ourselves in complex situations.
 This is achieved by introducing boundaries or constraints such as working in iterations, clear and distinct roles with a precise responsibility, regular meetings and total clarity and transparency in the process.
 The result is a culture in the organization which is capable of reacting positively/with favor? towards change and new challenges – the focal point is constant improvement.
 The Scrum method implicitly creates an increase in job satisfaction and creativity.

-The Scrum Product Owner is the person, who takes responsibility for the business value of the project, prioritizes constantly and conveys the specifications for the solution.
+The Scrum Product Owner is the person, who takes responsibility for the business value of the project and the work, He prioritizes constantly and conveys the specifications for the solution.
 This practical, interactive course teaches the participants core skills to assume the responsibility of Product Owner with confidence.
-The theoretical material is taught using new, creative and practical exercises throughout the course.
+The theoretical material is taught using creative and practical exercises throughout the course.
 Participants will attain a new perspective and approach to project management, estimation, improving visibility and much more.
 The course also offers a thorough survey of the advantages the Scrum method produces, seen from a businesslike point of view.

 - Overview and details of the Scrum method